Wholesome100/Wholesome100/README.md

 ## Greetings!

-I'm @Wholesome100, a computer scientist and aspiring author.
+I'm @Wholesome100, a computer scientist.
 I am:
 - Interested in Systems Programming along with Web Development
 - Enamored with the Rust Programming Language
-- Theoretical Computer Science
+- Intrigued by Theoretical Computer Science
 - The author of https://www.wioletaoftheflowers.com/
 - Still grinding Leetcode 🫠